kgb1001001/cloudadoptionpatterns/Cloud-Adoption/Look-For-Hairline-Cracks.md

 Case 2: Existing SOAP or EJB services – If you have existing services, they were probably built following a functional approach (such as the Service Façade pattern).
 In this case, functionally based services design can usually be refactored into an asset-based services design.
 This is because in many cases, the functions in the Service façade were originally written as CRUD operations on a single object.
 In the case where that is true, the mapping to a RESTful interface is simple – just re-implement the EJB session bean interface or JAX-WS interface as a JAX-WS interface – you may need to convert object representations to JSON in order to do this, but that’s usually not very difficult, especially where you were already using JAX-B for serializations.
 In cases where it’s not a simple set of CRUD operations (for instance account transfer) then you can apply a number of different approaches for constructing RESTful services (such as building simple functional services like /accounts/transfer) that implement variants of the Command pattern.

 Case 3: Simple Servlet/JSP interfaces.
 Many Java programs are really just simple Servlet/JSP front-ends to database tables.
 They may not have what is referred to as a “Domain Object” Layer at all, especially if they follow design patterns like the Active Record pattern.
 In this case, creating a domain layer that you can then represent as a RESTful service is a good first step.
 Identifying your domain objects by applying Domain Driven Design will help you identify your missing domain services layer.
-Once you’ve built that (and packaged each new service in its own WAR) then you can either refactor your existing Servlet/JSP app to use the new service or you can build a whole new interface, perhaps a [Single Page Application](../Cloud-Client-Architecture/Single-Page-Application.md) with JavaScript, HTML5 and CSS, or maybe as a [Native mobile application](../Cloud-Client-Architecture/Native-Mobile-Application.md).
+Once you’ve built that (and packaged each new service in its own WAR) then you can either refactor your existing Servlet/JSP app to use the new service or you can build a whole new interface following the [Multichannel Architecture](../Cloud-Client-Architecture/Multichannel-Architecture.md) approach.

 In any of these cases, what you want to do is then to apply [Microservice Design](../Cloud-Native-Architecture/Microservice-Design.md) in order to determine what design you want to refactor toward.